 - 3. The VIX Transaction Log page displays. - By default, the page displays the 100 most recent transactions for the current day. - The transactions are ordered from newest to oldest. - 4.
 For detailed information about each field in the log, see VIX Transaction Log Fields. - 5.
-To view different parts of the log, use the paging buttons near the top and at the bottom of the log as follows: - Click | to show the next page of (older) entries. - Click to show the previous page of (newer) entries. - Click << to show the first page (newest) entries in the log.
+To view different parts of the log, use the paging buttons near the top and at the bottom of the log as follows: - Click Next to show the next page of (older) entries. - Click Last to show the last page of (oldest) entries. - Click Prev to show the previous page of (newer) entries. - Click First to show the first page (newest) entries in the log.